Ali Abbas (footballer): Sydney FC

 On 21 May 2012, it was announced Abbas had signed for Sydney FC on a 2-year deal.
 Notably a left winger and having spent his entire pre-season playing in that role, Abbas was shifted into the central midfield role by manager Ian Crook early in the 2012–13 season.
 He scored his first competitive goal for the club against Central Coast Mariners on 3 November 2012 after latching onto the end of a reverse pass by Yairo Yau to volley it over goalkeeper Mathew Ryan.

 On 12 August 2014, Abbas scored two extra time penalties for Sydney FC in the club's first ever FFA Cup match away to Melbourne City.
 The game was locked at 1–1 at full time and looked to be set for penalties before firstly Corey Gameiro and then Terry Antonis were fouled in the penalty area, allowing Abbas to slot home in the 111th and 114th minutes respectively, giving Sydney FC a 3–1 win at the end of extra time.
 On 29 November 2014, in the Sydney Derby at Parramatta Stadium, Abbas suffered a severe knee injury which would prevent him playing for the rest of the season.
-The incident occurred in opening exchanges of the game when Iacopo La Rocca collided heavily with Abbas.
+The incident occurred in the opening exchanges of the game when Iacopo La Rocca collided heavily with Abbas.
 The injury caused tears to both his anterior cruciate and medial collateral ligaments of his knee.

 After being sidelined for 405 days, Abbas returned to the squad on 9 January 2016 for a match against his former club, Newcastle Jets.
-He netted Sydney's second goal of the night, much to the appraisal of the fans, concluding the 2–0 win.
+He netted Sydney's second goal of the night, concluding the 2–0 win.

 On 1 May 2016, Sydney FC released Abbas to allow him to pursue a career opportunity overseas.